jaspergrunion/CSVtoDF/README.md

 - Date columns can be extracted based on format string
 - Can generate xy scatterplots
 - Can generate a time series plot given a date column and a numeric column
+- Can create new column from transformation of existing columns and add to data frame

 Future functionality:
-- Create new column from transformation of existing columns and add to data frame
 - Grouping operations in summary

 ```